Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 We let $\Yd_n=\{\yd_\ell\}_{1 \le \ell \le n}.$ Our objective is to estimate the state $\vd_n$ at time $n$ from data $\Yd_n$.
 Specifically, it is natural to think about this design objective in two different ways:

-\begin{itemize} \item Objective 1: design an algorithm producing output $v_n$ from $\Yd_n$ so that $\{v_n\}_{n \in \Z^+}$ estimates $\{\vd_n\}_{n \in \Z^+}$, the true state generated by (\ref{eq:sd}a); \item Objective 2: design an algorithm which estimates the distribution of random variable $v_n|\Yd_n$. \end{itemize}
+\begin{itemize} \item Objective 1: design an algorithm producing output $v_n$ from $\Yd_n$ so that $\{v_n\}_{n \in \Z^+}$ estimates $\{\vd_n\}_{n \in \Z^+}$, the true state generated by (\ref{eq:sd}a). \item Objective 2: design an algorithm which estimates the distribution of random variable $v_n|\Yd_n$. \end{itemize}

-In both cases we are interested in Markovian formulations which update the estimate $v_n$, or the distribution $v_n|\Yd_n$, sequentially as the data is acquired.
+In both cases we are interested in \emph{Markovian} formulations which update the estimate $v_n$, or the distribution $v_n|\Yd_n$, sequentially as the data is acquired.
 In the next two subsections we describe control theoretic and probabilistic approaches to this problem which, respectively, provide the basis for algorithms addressing Objectives 1 and 2.
-We note that fulfilling Objective 2 immediately implies resolution of Objective 1, for example by taking the mean of $v_n|\Yd_n$; but the reverse is not typically true.
-However, Objective 1 is easier to address, is especially relevant when noise levels are small, and more generally serves to motivate approaches which are used to address Objective 2.
+We note that fulfilling Objective 2 immediately implies resolution of Objective 1, for example by taking the mean of $v_n|\Yd_n$ as state estimator; but the reverse is not typically true.
+However, Objective 1 is easier to address and is especially relevant when noise levels are small; furthermore, its failure modes serve to motivate approaches which are used to address Objective 2.